Japanese hip-hop: Notable Japanese artists

 One of the propelling factors of the explosion of hip hop onto the music scene in Japan is the fashion aspect.
 At hip hop nightclubs, often owned and run by Africans, one would find clubbers wearing hip hop clothing typical of American youth such as oversized shirts, Tommy Hilfiger jeans and baseball caps.
 This macho look is even found on the women.
 In Tokyo you are most likely to find the latest fashions amongst the youth including burapan, the black wannabe fashion.
 Shibuya is a center of youth culture in Tokyo, where hip hop's growing presence can be most experienced.
 Here many stores offer hip hop clothing including the Bathing Ape line.
 Bape has been worn by Pharrell Williams and other popular hip hop artists of America.
 The hip hop clothing available in many of these stores can be very expensive.
-Hip hop fashion is now also popular in the suburbs - although some people are only following fashion trends and are not necessarily into hip hop music.
+Hip hop fashion is now also popular in the suburbs – although some people are only following fashion trends and are not necessarily into hip hop music.
 Hip hop's presence can definitely be seen on the youth of Japan as they use their clothing to express themselves.

-Nujabes (Jun Yamada) was another heavy influence on the evolution of hip-hop in Japan.
+Nujabes (Jun Seba) was another heavy influence on the evolution of hip-hop in Japan.
 While not exactly a rapper himself, he lived as a record producer, audio engineer, DJ,arranger, and composer.
 He acted a trailblazer in both Jazz Rap and Lo-Fi (Low Fidelity).
 Shing02, was a frequent collaborator on the luv(sic) hexology.